0xluc/0xluc/README.md

 ### Hi, I'm a fullstack developer, web3 enthusiast and a CTF player

-- 🔭 I’m currently working on a defi trading bot
-- 🔹 I'm trying to solve [ethernaut's puzzles](https://ethernaut.openzeppelin.com/)
+- 🔭 I'm currently trying to integrate chess and web3
-- 🌱 I’m currently learning Rust
+- 🌱 I'm currently learning Rust

 <br/>